-A Complainant or Respondent may appeal the decision of the Administrative Hearing Panel on one or more of the following grounds:
+A Complainant or Respondent may appeal the decision of the Administrative Panel of Investigator on one or more of the following grounds:

-- Discovery of new evidence, which was not reasonably available at the time of the determination regarding responsibility or dismissal was made, that could materially affect the original outcome.
-Omission of factual information that was known and available to the appealing party is not a valid ground for an appeal; - Procedural irregularity that materially affected the outcome of the matter; - Abuse of discretion in the issuance of a sanction, meaning the Administrative Hearing Panel imposed a sanction that was significantly disproportionate to the offense; or - The Title IX Coordinator, investigator(s), and/or any member of the Administrative Hearing Panel had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter.
+- Discovery of new evidence, which was not reasonably available at the time of the determination regarding responsibility or dismissal was made, that would change the original outcome.
+Omission of factual information that was known and available to the appealing party is not a valid ground for an appeal; - Procedural irregularity that would change the outcome of the matter; - Abuse of discretion in the issuance of a sanction, meaning the Administrative Panel or Investigator imposed a sanction that was significantly disproportionate to the offense; or - The Title IX Coordinator, investigator(s), and/or any member of the Administrative Panel had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that would change the outcome of the matter.